D-richards6/Biogeography_Final_Project/README.md

 iv_sf <- st_as_sf(iv_data, coords = c("LON","LAT"), crs = 4326)
 ```
 ### Manipulating the ecoregion data to display a target region (Appalachia):
+This step proved to be critical to the success of the project.
+The ecoregion data are shapefiles with the regions themselves expressed as polygons.
+The FIA database is a projected coordinate system in Latitude & Longitude.
+Significant resources and time were devoted to projected the ecoregion data, extracting Lat & Lon,
+and finally making a structured data frame.
 ```{r}
 appalachia <- ecoregions %>%
   filter(NA_L2NAME == "OZARK/OUACHITA-APPALACHIAN FORESTS")